 Dates

-- In 2025, the dates are 11th/12th July
+- In 2026, the dates were 10th – 12th July

-- 2026 dates TBA
+- 2027 dates TBA

 Price

-- The parade is free to watch/join.
+- The parade is free to watch/join

 Bourne Free Parade

-The Parade starts on the East Cliff at 11 am on Saturday, then follows a route through central Bournemouth finishing in Meyrick Park.
+The Parade normally starts on the East Cliff at 11 am on Saturday, then follows a route through central Bournemouth finishing in Meyrick Park.
 Theoretically, this should take around an hour.
 Spectators are advised to head to Westover Road for the best view.

 Pride in the Park